SpenceKonde/DxCore/README.md

 #### There is no A0-3 or PIN_PD0-3 on 20 and 14-pin parts
 Additionally on the DD-series parts, since they can no longer steal PD0's pin for VDDIO2, they took PC0 instead.

-#### 20 and 14-pin parts big holes in the numbering
+#### 20 and 14-pin parts have big holes in the numbering
 14-pin parts have digital pin numbers 0, 1, 9, 10, 11, 16, 17, 18, 19, 20, 21
 But if you look them in PIN_Pxn notation, the reasoning is clearer: PA0-1, skip over the rest of portA, There's no PC0, then there is PC1-3, and PD4-7, plus PF6 and PF7, which are less than useful, being reset and input only, and UPDI, respectively.
-This allows U
 20-pin parts have PA0-7, PC1-3, PD4-7, PF6-7 17 pins plus 3 power pins on DD.

-Because the EB will not have MVIO, it will not need VDDIO2, hence it will have PC0.
+Because the EB will not have MVIO, it will not need VDDIO2, hence it will have PC0 even on 14-pin parts, while the DU-series is expected to not have PC0-PC2, those pins having been fed to the USB peripheral, along with the PLL/TCD...

 ### Link-time Optimization (LTO) support
-This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the tinyAVR Dx- Series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
+This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the modern tinyAVR or Dx-series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
 This was a HUGE improvement in code size when introduced, typically on the order of 5-20%!

 ## Exposed Hardware Features
 To the greatest extent possible, all hardware features of these devices are exposed

 ### MVIO (DB, DD only)
 There isn't really anything to do differently in the core to support MVIO - though the [DxCore library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/DxCore/README.md) provides a slightly easier interface for checking the MVIO state, and measuring the voltage on VDDIO2.
 In short, what MVIO does is act as a level shifter built into the chip for PORTC:
 * PORTC is powered by VDDIO2.
 The input voltage levels on PORTC will be based on VDDIO2, not VDD, and the output HIGH voltage will be VDDIO2 not VDD.